darrenjrobinson/powershell_module_identitynow/README.md

 Get-IdentityNowVACluster                    Get IdentityNow Virtual Appliance Cluster(s).
 Invoke-IdentityNowAggregateSource           Initiate Aggregation of an IdentityNow Source.
 Invoke-IdentityNowRequest                   Submit an IdentityNow API Request.
-Invoke-IdentityNowSourceReset               Reset an IdentityNow Source.
-Join-IdentityNowAccount                     Join an IdentityNow User Account to an Identity.
 New-IdentityNowAccessProfile                Create an IdentityNow Access Profile.
 New-IdentityNowAPIClient                    Create an IdentityNow v2 API Client.
 New-IdentityNowCertCampaign                 Create an IdentityNow Certification Campaign.
 New-IdentityNowGovernanceGroup              Create a new IdentityNow Governance Group.
 New-IdentityNowIdentityProfilesReport       Generate a HTML Report of IdentityNow Identity Profiles and export each Identity Profile config.
 New-IdentityNowOAuthAPIClient               Create an IdentityNow v3 oAuth API Client.
-New-IdentityNowProfile                      Create new IdentityNow Identity Profile(s).
 New-IdentityNowRole                         Create an IdentityNow Role.
 New-IdentityNowSource                       Create an IdentityNow Source.
-New-IdentityNowSourceAccountSchemaAttribute Discover or add to a sources' account schema.
+New-IdentityNowSourceAccountSchemaAttribute discover or add to a source's account schema.
 New-IdentityNowSourceConfigReport           Generate a HTML Report of IdentityNow Sources configuration and export each Source and Schema config.
 New-IdentityNowTransform                    Create an IdentityNow Transform.
 New-IdentityNowUserSourceAccount            Create an IdentityNow User Account on a Flat File Source.